julzaza/wildwitchherbs/_posts/2025-07-10-top-protective-herbs-witchcraft.md

 Let your herb guardians stand sentry.

 If you want to build your own protection apothecary, consider starting with foundational witches’ plants like those in **[The Witch’s Herbal Starter Kit: 10 Powerful Plants](/herbal-starter-kit/)** — it includes many protectors and teachable allies.

+Protective herbs were never used in isolation—many also worked as healers, grief-soothers, and shock remedies, which is why they often appear alongside **[Ancient Plant Magic for Body and Spirit](/witchy-herbs-for-healing/)**, a folklore-rich guide to plants that mend both flesh and feeling.

 ---